 You can manage the list of packages to install by clicking on the “Packages to install” tab.

 You see here two lists:

-- A non-editable list of the “base packages”.
+A non-editable list of the “base packages”.
 These are packages that are required by your current settings.
-These packages cannot be removed, and you cannot modify their version.
+These packages cannot be removed, and you cannot modify their version constraints.
 For more information, see Base packages

-"dplyr",pulls the latest version of dplyr, only if dplyr is not yet installed, and keep any existing version otherwise
+"dplyr",will install the latest version of dplyr if dplyr is not yet installed, and keep any existing version otherwise

-"RJSONIO","1.3"pulls the latest version of RJSONIO, only if RJSONIO is not yet installed or is installed in a version older than “1.3”
+"RJSONIO","1.3"will install the latest version of RJSONIO, if RJSONIO is not yet installed or is installed in a version older than “1.3”